 PECO, however, can destroy airborne particles that are even smaller than 0.3 microns which means that it can probably remove bacteria and viruses from your home.

 I won’t go down into a big debate about which technology is better because each of it has its own perks and disadvantages.

 Molekule Air also needs filter replacements.
 Both filters need to be replaced.
 However, the pre-filter needs replacement every 3 months, while the PECO filter needs to be replaced every 6 months.
 The good news is that Molekule has an option that monitors filter replacement time, so you won’t need to manually count the time.

-Basically, Molekule Air has three engine speeds.
-As I have already mentioned, the automatic mode is not any kind of manual speed or automatic setting of the engine operation.
+Basically, Molekule Air has three fan speeds.
+As I have already mentioned, the automatic mode is not any kind of manual speed or automatic setting of the motor operation.

 In the quiet mode, the volume produced by the Molekule is bearable, but then the airflow and the device’s efficiency are at their lowest.

 On the other hand, boost mode is too loud, and I believe that many users will be disturbed by such high volume at maximum speed.
 In boost mode, the Molekule Air produces a sound volume of 67.4 dBA, which is in the range of some of the loudest air purifiers I have had the opportunity to test to date.